Gibbsdavidl/RobustEnsembleClassifierMachine/README.md

 ## second example: train and test on separate files.

-# NEW FEATURE: pair_list can take a named list, where names are label names.
-#   this is to provide a pair list per class.
+# NEW FEATURE: pair_list can take a named list, where names are label names, to give a pair-list per class.

 ```
 devtools::install_github("gibbsdavidl/robencla")